AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/account-management.md

         - newrelic
 ```

-### Apply license key to a Starter environment
+### Apply license key

 To connect a Cloud environment to New Relic, add the New Relic license key to the environment.

-- For Pro projects, Adobe adds the license key to your Cloud environments during the provisioning process.
+- For **Pro projects**, Adobe adds the license key to your Cloud environments during the provisioning process.
 You can log in to your [New Relic account](https://login.newrelic.com/login) to verify connectivity between your Adobe Commerce on cloud infrastructure site and New Relic.

-- For Starter projects, you have a New Relic license key that supports up to **three** environments.
+- For **Starter projects**, you have a New Relic license key that supports up to _three_ environments.
 You must add the key to your environment configurations manually.
-The license key is not pre-provisioned on Starter environments.
+Starter environments are not pre-provisioned to use the New Relic service.

 For Starter environments, enable the New Relic integration by adding the New Relic license key to the environment configuration.
 Add the key to the Staging and Production environments and one other environment of your choice.
 Only the New Relic license key is required for configuration.
 You can find information about additional configuration options in the [New Relic Reporting](https://experienceleague.adobe.com/docs/commerce-admin/config/general/new-relic-reporting.html) topic in the _Adobe Commerce User Guide_.